menu

 Brownsville real estate is some of the most expensive in Ohio, although Brownsville house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Brownsville is generally considered to be a blue-collar town.
-0.00% of the Brownsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Brownsville, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Brownsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Brownsville is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Brownsville who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Brownsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.